 Jackson Hole, Wyoming

 Once the bailiwick of fur traders and explorers, this chic, but casual western town now attracts skiers and jetsetters for its snow and après-ski scene.
 Bedecked in glittering lights during the holidays, the iconic antler arches in the Town Square become even more picturesque while a horse-drawn sleigh ride through the National Elk Refuge redefines the mountainous terrain.
-On Christmas Eve, Santa rappels out of the Aerial Tram, an annual menorah lighting in Town Square with free Hanukkah treats (such as latkes and jelly donuts) mark the season, and Cowboy Christmas Karaoke at the famous Million Dollar Cowboy bar redefines Christmas caroling.
+On Christmas Eve, Santa rappels out of the aerial tram, an annual menorah lighting in Town Square with free Hanukkah treats (such as latkes and jelly donuts) mark the season, and cowboy Christmas karaoke at the famous Million Dollar Cowboy bar redefines Christmas caroling.

 Natchez, Mississippi